barakhaziz/Trivia_King/readme.md

 ## Overview
 This Trivia Client-Server application is a multi-player trivia game where players connect to a central server to answer trivia questions.
 The server manages game sessions, player connections, and trivia question delivery, while clients connect to the server to participate in the game rounds.
+In addition the server keep update a server.log and extract the following stats: most common question, player with most wins and most common answer!

 ## Server Workflow
 - **Start-Up**: Upon start-up, the server initializes and listens for incoming client connections over TCP after broadcasting its presence over UDP.